 The 'fixed' refers to the lack of a freewheeling mechanism on the bike.
 This means that whenever the wheel is in motion so are the pedals, and vice versa.
 If you pedal forward, you move forward, and if you pedal backward, you move backward.
 Pretty straight forward right! (or is it backwards?)

 Single speed has the freewheel mechanism.
 The freewheel is the ratchet device on the rear wheel that allows the pedals to remain stationary while the bicycle is in motion, this allows the rider to coast.
 It’s no wonder that freewheel technology has become a standard in the industry.
 Coasting is fun!

 Now all our bikes come with a flip flop hub.
 What this means is, you have the option to alternate between Fixed gear or Single speed mode.

 Ok, so we got the moving part down, but how do you stop?

 On the fixed gear mode, to come to a complete stop the rider must resist the forward motion of the pedals, slowing the rear wheel and ultimately coming to a stop.
 (Don’t worry, if you doubt the strength of your legs you can use the front break to assist you.)

-As for the single speed mode, like most bicycles, you only have to use your breaks.
-All our bikes come with front and rear breaks as standard.
+As for the single speed mode, like most bicycles, you only have to use your brakes.
+All our bikes come with front and rear brakes as standard.